Why Are Dogs’ Lips Bumpy? [ANSWERED]

 Have you noticed that dogs can clean their teeth out without much difficulty if something sticks to them?
 Well, that magic trick lies in their lip bumps.
 Experts also believe that the lip bumps and dog teeth are entwined so that they can keep their teeth clean easily.

-Thanks to that because it reduces the frequency of bad breath in dogs.
+Thanks to that it reduces the frequency of bad breath in dogs.

 Prevents The Risk Of Self-Injury

-If dogs did not have bumps in their lips, they would not be able to close their mouth slowly or safely.
+If dogs did not have bumps on their lips, they would not be able to close their mouth slowly or safely.
 Their jaws would shut suddenly, which can cause injury.

 Helps Open Their Mouth Wider